monsoonco/mac-dev-setup-js/README.md

 ### Install

 When installing Ruby, best practice is to use [rbenv](https://github.com/sstephenson/rbenv) (Ruby Version Manager) which allows you to manage multiple versions of Ruby on the same machine.
 Follow the steps [here](https://github.com/sstephenson/rbenv#basic-github-checkout) to checkout and install rbenv.
+Also, install the [rbenv-gem-rehash](https://github.com/sstephenson/rbenv-gem-rehash) plugin.

 Compatibility note: rbenv is incompatible with RVM.
 Please make sure to fully uninstall RVM and remove any references to it from your shell initialization files before installing rbenv.